 I know this is an unpopular opinion, and I suspect it will offend many people, but here goes.
 I am declaring a moratorium on any and all further translations of Charles Baudelaire.
 Unless you are actually Edna St.-Vincent Millay, Michael Field, Stanley Kunitz, or Richard Wilbur, you are no longer permitted to translate, adapt, emulate, … Continue reading No more Baudelaire

-Cato’s ideal is an oligarchy with slaves; virtue for the privileged few, equality for a select group of men, oppression and dehumanization for the masses.
-Caesar’s ambition is political energy, development, and social agitation at any price; order and disorder, peace and war, reform entangled with abuse, every good and every evil, rather than the … Continue reading George Sand says #NotmyPOTUS!
+Time for a re-post!
+I am editing this adaptation to make it more obvious what George Sand is talking about.
+Cato’s The G.O.P.’s ideal is an oligarchy with slaves; virtue for the privileged few, equality for a select group of men, oppression and dehumanization for the masses.
+Caesar’s Trump’s ambition is political energy, development, and … Continue reading George Sand, on the real Donald Trump

 This fall, a second edition of A Crown of Violets will be appearing through Headmistress Press!
 This volume will include Renée Vivien's original French poems alongside my translations, and it will incorporate many new translations (together with their originals) that were not included in the original printing.
 Here is a sneak peek at the new cover! … Continue reading Renée Vivien – new edition!